Quotes of Integrity

 The learner will:

-Ask the students, "What does being true to yourself require you to know about yourself?"
-Discuss.
+Discuss this question: "What does being true to yourself require you to know about yourself?"

-"One of the truest tests of integrity is the blunt refusal to be compromised." --Chinua Achebe (Nigerian writer)
+- "One of the truest tests of integrity is the blunt refusal to be compromised." – Chinua Achebe

 Strand PHIL.I Definitions of Philanthropy